darrylwest/go-unique/README.md

 ## To Do

+* added tcp and http interfaces with docker containers
 * implement mongodb ObjectId from mongo spec
 * implement a DOI struct with id, dateCreated, lastUpdated, and version